-Our Client is one of the world’s largest and most respected first tier Engine Valve manufacturers in the automotive industry, supplying valves to most major car manufacturers, across the globe.
+Our Client is one of the world’s largest and most respected first-tier Engine Valve manufacturers in the automotive industry, supplying valves to most major car manufacturers, across the globe.

-The vehicle engine components market has grown ever more competitive in recent years, with an increase in scrap rates and high levels of finished product, compounded by a decline in performance and increasing competition from low-cost manufacturers.
+The vehicle engine components market has grown ever more competitive in recent years, with an increase in scrap rates and high levels of finished product, compounded by a decline in performance and increased competition from low-cost manufacturers.

 As such, our Client needed to identify new and improved processes to help increase and sustain performance.
 Project7 [P7] commenced engagement with the Client in 2009, with the aim of coaching and integrating a Lean Leadership Programme that would boost productivity and strengthen equipment reliability.

 The company were facing significant challenges that stemmed from the lack of a clearly defined, standardised operating system throughout their plants.
 As a result, an inconsistent variation of processes, systems, product quality and delivery outputs existed – impacting negatively on customer confidence.

 The Client desperately needed access to Lean tools & principles in order to create a standard foundation for business Operational Excellence, across their Engine Components division.

 In order to improve business performance and tighten engineering processes, intervention from

 P7 needed to include;